 To Attract A Mate

-When the antlers are growing during mating season, the female deer will be shown a display of the male’s antlers, with each male trying to become the dominant male.
+Male deer grow antlers to attract female deer for mating.
+When the antlers grow during mating season, females will be shown a display, with each male trying to become the most dominant.

 How does A Deer Grow Antlers?

 The antlers grow from two base points on the deer’s head.
 These two points are called pedicles, and the antlers are bone tissue structures.